-HOCF from ScienCell Research Laboratories are isolated from human ocular choroid.
-HOCF are cryopreserved at P0 and delivered frozen.
+HTyF from ScienCell Research Laboratories are isolated from human fetal thymus.
+HTyF are cryopreserved at passage one and delivered frozen.
 Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
-HOCF are characterized by their spindle morphology and immunofluorescence with antibody specific to fibronectin.
-HOCF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
-HOCF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HTyF are characterized by immunofluorescence with antibody specific to fibronectin.
+HTyF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
+HTyF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.